-A compelling one-man show based on Robert Louis Stevenson's classic mystery tale of the inexorable conflict between good and evil
+A compelling solo show based on Robert Louis Stevenson's classic mystery tale of the inexorable conflict between good and evil

 about the production

-A compelling one-man show (adapted and performed by Mark Stratford) based on Robert Louis Stevenson's classic mystery tale of the inexorable conflict between good and evil.
-This stage version is a faithful adaptation bringing Stevenson’s gripping narrative and fascinating array of characters vividly to life through a combination of powerful story-telling and stunning physical theatre.
+A compelling solo show (adapted and performed by Mark Stratford) based on Robert Louis Stevenson's classic mystery tale of the inexorable conflict between good and evil.
+This stage version is a faithful adaptation bringing Stevenson’s gripping narrative and fascinating array of characters vividly to life through a combination of powerful story-telling and masterful character creation.

 about the artist